Sunday, July 16, 2017

 We got to see a truck fire with fire trucks that day.

-A camper across from the playground somehow caught his truck on fire.
+Somehow, a camper across from the playground caught his truck on fire.

-The campground has a playground, thank goodness, because Moon was bored just sitting and watching Daddy and Pappaw fish.
+The campground had a playground, thank goodness, because Gealach was bored just sitting and watching Daddy and Pappaw fish.

-After they left, we took Badger to the other campground that has a swimming beach, and she got in the water for a while just to cool off.
+After they left, we took Badger to the other campground with the swimming beach.

-Today, of course, we are home with a heck of a mess to clean up.
+Today, of course, we're home with a heck of a mess to clean up.

 I hate the after camp mess.